sh-r/Visual-Snow-Syndrome/documentation/For_Developers.md

 ### With Pycharm:
 1. Create a new project with virtual environment, and DO NOT INHERIT GLOBAL SITE PACKAGES.
 2. In that project directory, download this repo.
-3. Install pip- Most of the time pip comes installed with python builds.
+3. Install pip- Most of the time pip comes installed with python builds.<br/>
 <code><pre>
 pip help
 </code></pre>
 Type the above in the command prompt to check if you have pip already installed.
 If you don't, then please refer to below for instructions: https://www.liquidweb.com/kb/install-pip-windows/
-4. Install the requirements file and then run the file.
+4. Install the requirements file and then run the file.<br/>
 <code><pre>
 pip3 install requirements.txt
 python VisualSnowSyndrome_Diagnostic.py